 The primary reporting numbers are inflation adjusted.
 Borrowings reduced from ZWL\$78 million to ZWL\$47 million reflecting real reduction in funds available for deployment into the loan book.
-The 40% reduction is reflected in adverse movement in bottom line as the income statement moved from a ZWL21 million profit in prior year to a ZWL20 million loss in current year.
+The 40% reduction is reflected in the adverse movement in the bottom line as the income statement moved from a ZWL21 million profit in prior year to a ZWL20 million loss in current year.
 This was predominantly a result of a ZWL10 million net monetary loss as the Bank's assets are predominantly monetary.
 In historical terms the bottom line increased by 64% to ZWL18.7 million.
-Operating expenses reduced by 54% which is because of the fact that current financial period is 6 months yet prior is 12 months.
-The latter is coupled with reduced activities in order to curtail costs.
+Operating expenses reduced by 54% due to the fact that current financial period is 6 months yet the prior period is 12 months.